RSE-Sheffield/sssurvey/report.md

 *Have you developed your own research software?*

-The response rate for our question on self-assesment of software development expertise had a low response rate (27% responded).
+The response rate for our question on self-assessment of software development expertise had a low response rate (27% responded).
 The use of an interval scale introduces challenges in interpretation of results between 1 which is defined as *"Beginner"* and 5, *"Professional"*.

 ![How do you rate your software development expertise?](charts/07_rate_dev_exclude_no_response.png)

 **How do you rate your software development expertise?**

-Self-assesment will lead to bias as some people will rate themselves more highly than others.
-However, we do not see a substantial skew towards *Beginner* or *Professional* - most respondants see themselves as somewhere in the middle.
+Self-assessment will lead to bias as some people will rate themselves more highly than others.
+However, we do not see a substantial skew towards *Beginner* or *Professional* - most respondents see themselves as somewhere in the middle.

 The question of whether people have the expertise they need to do the software aspects of their research was further examined by asking about sufficiency of training.